cositools/cosi-setup/README.md

 ##### Fedora

-Version 32-35 should work with the default one-line install script
+The one-line install should work.
+Latest tested version is 35.

 ##### Centos Stream

-Version 9 should work.
+The one-line install should work.
+Latest tested version is 9.

+##### Scientific Linux and Centos 8 or earlier

+Not supported.
+These versions are too old to run COSItools.

-#### openSUSE
+#### SUSE

 ##### Leap

-Leap 15.3 should work out of the box.
+The one-line install should work.
+Latest tested version is 15.4.

 ##### Tumbleweed

+Tumbleweed is a cutting edge rolling release thus not recommended for COSItools, as it might break at any moment in time.

+As of February 2023, it is not compiling.

-Tumbleweed is a cutting edge rolling release thus not recommended for COSItools.
-HEASoft does not compile at the moment, thus disable it and just use the system default cfitsiso library which should be installed automatically with the packages:
+On June 2022 is was compiling, except HEASoft did not compile.
+The solution was to disable it and just use the system default cfitsiso library which should be installed automatically with the packages:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/cositools/cosi-setup/main/setup.sh)" _ --heasoft=off
 ```

+##### SLES

+The SUSE Linux Enterprise Server Distribution is a hit and miss, and depends on your actual server environment.

+#### Debian

+The one-line install should work.
+Latest tested version is 11.

 #### Other Linux systems

 No other systems have been been tested yet or are supported.
-Especially avoid any cutting edge rolling releases such as Arch (it sometimes compiles there, sometimes not), Gentoo, Tumbleweed, etc.
+Especially avoid any cutting edge rolling releases such as Arch (it sometimes compiles there, sometimes not), Gentoo, etc.

 ### macOS